Image of top, affiliate, marketing, mistakes, avoid

 Do I need to invest money to make money in affiliate marketing?

 You need to reinvest profits, not necessarily spend upfront.
 I started with $0 but made my first mistakes by spending my first commissions instead of growing the business.
 The 50/30/20 rule works: 50% personal income, 30% business growth (ads, tools, content), 20% savings.
-When I started allocating 30% to growth—Facebook ads, better hosting, freelance writers—my revenue 10x’d in 6 months.
+When I started allocating 30% to growth—Facebook Ads, better hosting on Cloudways, freelance writers on Upwork—my revenue 10x’d in 6 months.
 You can start free, but to scale past $10K/month, you’ll need to invest in tools, traffic, and talent.
 The key is reinvesting profits, not spending capital you can’t afford to lose.

 What’s the fastest way to build authority in affiliate marketing?

-Become the go-to expert on a specific problem by doing three things: 1) Answer every comment and email within 24 hours (shows you care), 2) Create free tools that solve micro-problems (shows you’re helpful), 3) Interview experts on a podcast or YouTube series (borrows authority).
+Become the go-to expert on a specific problem by doing three things: 1) Answer every comment and email within 24 hours using HelpScout (shows you care), 2) Create free tools that solve micro-problems using CodePen and Google Apps Script (shows you’re helpful), 3) Interview experts on a podcast or YouTube series using Riverside.fm (borrows authority).
 I did these three things consistently for 6 months and my conversion rate went from 1.2% to 5.7%.
 Authority isn’t about follower count—it’s about being the person people think of when they need help in your niche.
 Start small, be consistent, and always provide more value than you take.

 How long does it take to recover from affiliate marketing mistakes?